What is a Content Management System (CMS)?

 No Coding Required

 The most obvious advantage of a Content Management System is approachability.
 CMS software is designed to be immediately usable—no matter your experience with computers and coding.
-A CMS interface provides an accessible jumping-off point for building an online store, writing a blog, and so much more.
+A CMS interface provides an accessible jumping-off point for managing content, building an online store, writing a blog, and so much more.

 A CMS is beneficial from a search engine optimization (SEO) perspective for two reasons.